jeremysalwen/HaliteClustering/readme.txt

 running MrCC:

-MrCC \alpha H hardClustering initialLevel
+MrCC \alpha H hardClustering initialLevel dim memoryMode

 Obs.: - the input/output specs are defined in "arboretum/ioSpecs.h".
       - the default value for \alpha is 1e-10.